OIG Enforcement Actions: What Health Care Providers Need to Know

 - Criminal prosecution, potential incarceration in federal prison

-Hendershot, Cannon & Hisey, P.C.: Texas Health Care Fraud Defense Lawyers
+Hendershot, Cowart & Hisey, P.C.: Texas Health Care Fraud Defense Lawyers

 The seriousness of OIG information requests, investigations, and enforcement actions cannot be understated.
 These are complex and comprehensive proceedings that can have disastrous results on providers, including both entities and individuals.
 For these reasons, seeking experienced legal counsel is essential after hearing from the OIG about potential waste, fraud, or abuse inquiries.